Skip to main content

 Diana Varma RGD and Raphael Maturine Provisional RGD

-Members of the RGD's Education Committee Diana Varma RGD and Raphael Maturine Provisional RGD, through experiences, share the importance of teaching and learning failure.
+Members of the RGD's Education Committee Diana Varma RGD and Raphael Maturine Associate RGD, through experiences, share the importance of teaching and learning failure.

 Failure is a scary idea.
 Like, a really scary idea.
 No one wants to fail and feel the discomfort of not living up to expectations placed upon them or expectations they’ve placed upon themselves.